MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-1.5.0/create-azure-service-principal-azureps.md

 Test the new service principal's credentials and permissions by signing in.
 To sign in with a service principal, you need the `applicationId` value associated with it, and the tenant it was created under.

-To sign in with a service principal using a password:
+To sign in with a service principal using a password (provide the ApplicationId when prompted for User Name):

 ```azurepowershell-interactive
 # Use the application ID as the username, and the secret as password